guybedford/chomp/README.md

 run = 'chomp -c ../a build'
 ```

-This would still be fast so long as `packages/a/chompfile.toml`'s `build` task has its targets and dependencies properly configured to do zero work if the all target mtimes are greater than their dependencies.
+This would still be fast, so long as `packages/a/chompfile.toml`'s `build` task has its targets and dependencies properly configured to do zero work if the all target mtimes are greater than their dependencies.

 ### Extensions